Timeline for Applicants

 - Obtain crisis counseling experience.
 Many successful applicants obtain counseling experience on a crisis hotline through their town, university, area hospital or at a pregnancy/reproductive services organization.
 Several of these services require that volunteers participate in crisis counseling training (which will be helpful as you enter the field of genetic counseling).

-Fall of the academic year you plan to apply:
+Fall of the year prior to application deadline:

 - Identify three individuals who are willing to write letters of recommendation on your behalf.
 These individuals should be able to speak to your overall abilities and potential as a genetic counselor.
 Provide the individuals with the recommendation forms as early as possible so that they are able to have time to write a thoughtful evaluation of your abilities.